gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 peak had looked like before the Pilots fell and the mountain tilted backward.
 Half a dozen pillars formed a half-circle around a flat-topped pyramid the size of a house.
-A throne rested on top of the pyramid, slightly too large for a human being to sit in comfortably.
+A throne rested on top of the pyramid, too large for anything human to sit in comfortably.

+Erileine had seen a more modern painting of the spot in the Captain's House in Starboard Landing.
+The pillars were long gone, and the throne was gone, but the pyramid was still there, tilted at an angle like everything left over on the mountain from those days.
 The icicleers who climbed the mountain twice a week to bring snow back to Forecastle gave the place a wide berth.
+It wasn't haunted–they would have known what to do with ghosts–but like so much of what the Pilots had left behind, it reminded people just how inconsequential they were.

 "Good afternoon, bosun."
 Erileine jumped.
 She hadn't noticed the two men standing in the corner.